We have all the answers

 - Kosher Pareve

-Kosher Pareve simply means that the product is both Kosher and Dairy Free.
+Kosher Pareve simply means that the product is both Kosher and Vegan.
 The product is not manufactured on equipment that is otherwise used to manufacture dairy products.

 - Lactic acid